-The Trust Funds will be subject to tax under Part I of the Tax Act on its net income for the year (computed in Canadian dollars in accordance with the Tax Act), including interest that accrues to it to the end of the year, or becomes receivable or is received by them before the end of the year (except to the extent that such interest was included in computing its income for a prior year), dividends received in the year and net realized taxable capital gains.
-The Manager intends to distribute to Securityholders in each calendar year enough net income and net realized capital gains so that the Fund will not be liable for income tax under Part I of the Tax Act for any taxation year (after considering any applicable losses and any capital gains refund to which the Trust Fund is entitled).
+The Trust Funds will be subject to tax under Part I of the Tax Act on their net income for the year (computed in Canadian dollars in accordance with the Tax Act), including interest that accrues to them up to the end of the year or that becomes due or is received by them before the end of the year (except to the extent that such interest was included in computing their income for a previous year), dividends received in the year and their net realized taxable capital gains, less the portion thereof that they deduct in respect of the amount paid or payable to Securityholders during the year.
+The Manager intends to distribute to Securityholders each year sufficient net income and net realized capital gains so that the Trust Funds will not be liable to pay income tax under Part I of the Tax Act for any taxation year (after taking into account any applicable capital gains refund and loss to which they are entitled).